chiragkumargohil/secure-file-sharing/README.md

 - Django REST Framework for API development.
 - Leveraged Docker and Docker Compose for containerization.
 - Implemented multi-factor authentication with TOTP and email verification.
+   - Note: MFA is not enabled by default and MFA won't work if EMAIL_HOST_USER is not set.
 - Implemented role-based access control for different user roles.
 - Implemented file encryption and decryption